kakashisama/AIND-Sudoku/README.md

 A:	From the problem , we understand that naked twins exist within SAME UNIT.
 	Also if naked twins are found, then they must be eliminated (without modifying the twins themselves) from the SAME UNIT in which they are found.
 	Using the above knowledge learned about the constraint :
-	We first find the duplicates and gather the list.
-Then we iterate through each unit, if we find a member that is part of our duplicate list, then we traverse this unit and modify all values where twins can be removed.
+	We first find the duplicates and gather the list of all naked twins.
+	Then we iterate through each unit, if we find a member in this unit, that is part of our duplicate list: then we traverse this unit and modify all values where twins can be removed.
 Two special cases need to be considered where if value is already fixed (i.e. one digit) then it should not be modified.
 Also twins themselves should not be modified.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A:
 	From the problem, we learn that diagonal sudoku is just a specialized form of regular sudoku, where diagonals must be considered as units in solving the problem.
 This is a property of encoding the board itself, hence we define the diagonal units as a part of total unitlist.

 ### Install